Google Pixel 8 vs. Google Pixel 7a: Go big or go budget?

 - Not as water and dust-resistant

-Google is already on its eighth generation of branded smartphones, and the Pixel line has become a true contender in the Android hardware space.
+Google is already on its ninth generation of branded smartphones, and the Pixel line has become a true contender in the Android hardware space.
 Both the Google Pixel 8 vs. Google Pixel 7a are relatively new models with very similar looks and features.
 This makes it difficult to choose between them.
 Here, we’ll break it down to help you decide.
+Don't forget to check out Black Friday deals on Pixel phones, including early deals that will be coming soon.

 Google Pixel 8 vs. Google Pixel 7a: The aesthetics and basics